elastic/examples/Email-Alerting-with-Elastalert/README.md

 ``` cmd
         Python 3.8.2 (version no can be varied)
 ```
-The above output tells that python has been installed successfully
+The above output tells that python has been installed successfully.

 * ElasticSearch 7.8.0 (Linux x86_64)  : [Download from here](https://www.elastic.co/downloads/past-releases/elasticsearch-7-8-0)

 * Kibana 7.8.0 (Linux 64-bit)          : [Download from here](https://www.elastic.co/downloads/past-releases/kibana-7-8-0)

 * Logstash 7.8.0 (TAR.GZ)               : [Download from here](https://www.elastic.co/downloads/past-releases/logstash-7-8-0)

-Now visit the directory where you have cloned and downloaded and execute the command to find your tar files
+Now visit the directory where you have cloned , downloaded and execute the below command to find your tar files

 ```cmd
 ls -lh | grep tar.gz